Graduate Student Resources

 Students who exceed their degree time limitations may have their registration placed on hold until a request for extension has been approved.
 If students are temporarily unable to continue with their major, they should submit a Leave of Absence Request (see section above), which extends the time limit for the duration of the approved leave (up to 2 years).

 Note: All courses being applied to the graduate major must be no more than ten (10) years old at the time of graduation.
-If a Time Limit Extension Request will cause courses taken within the major to be more than 10 years old, students will need to complete a Course Currency Form for those courses or they will not count towards completing degree requirements.
+If a Time Limit Extension Request will cause courses taken within the major to be more than 10 years old, students will need to complete a Course Currency Form for those courses or they will not count towards their current degree requirements.

 Voluntary Withdrawal